dip-proto/fastly.js/TECHNICAL_DETAILS.md

    - Implement cryptographic functions ✅
    - Implement HTTP and query string functions ✅

    **Completed**: We have implemented all of the VCL standard library functions, including string manipulation, time functions, math, cryptographic, HTTP, and query string functions.
-The functions are available in the runtime, but there are still issues with the VCL parser correctly handling function calls.
-This will need to be addressed in a future update.
+The functions are available in the runtime and the VCL parser has been updated to correctly handle function calls.
+All tests are now passing, including the error handling tests.

 5. **Phase 5: Backend Configuration** ✅
    - Implement support for multiple backend definitions ✅